lz8399/myblog/content/post/2019/[UE4]Transform skeletal bone in C++.md

 Engine\Source\Editor\AnimGraph\Classes\AnimGraphNode_ModifyBone.h
 {{< alert success >}}
-This is the GraphNode `Transform (Modify) Bone` in this Animation Blueprint Editor.
+This is the GraphNode `Transform (Modify) Bone` in Animation Blueprint Editor.
 The property `FAnimNode_ModifyBone` is the definite native class for transforming bones.
 {{< /alert >}}

 	UCLASS(meta=(Keywords = "Modify Transform"))